 2. Savings accounts

-Like a checking account, a savings account generally won't beat inflation over the long run.
+Like a checking account, you generally won’t beat inflation over the long run with a savings account.
 But if you're working toward a short-term goal like an emergency fund, savings accounts can be a good option since they generally yield slightly more than checking accounts.

 3. Money market accounts

-These include high-yield accounts, savings accounts and mutual funds.
-They usually yield slightly more than savings accounts but often have restrictions on how much money you can withdraw and how many withdrawals you can make.
+These include interest-bearing accounts offered through banks and credit unions and money market mutual funds.
+They usually yield slightly more than traditional savings accounts but often have restrictions on how much money you can withdraw and how many withdrawals you can make.

 4. Certificates of deposit

-Like checking, savings and money market accounts, CDs are a good option if you have don't want to take on much risk and have a short time horizon.
+Like checking, savings and money market accounts, a good option if you don't want to take on much risk with a short time horizon is a bank CD.
 Typically, the rate of return for CDs is higher than saving accounts.

 5. Fixed rate annuities